-33. APPOINTMENT AND PROMOTION
+34. APPOINTMENT AND PROMOTION

-- (i) Where an internal applicant has applied for a new or vacant position and their application is unsuccessful, the employee may: - (a) request in writing the reason(s) as to why they were not appointed, and upon such request, the employer shall provide the reason(s) in writing; and - (b) request a review of their individual education and training needs.
+- (i) Where an employer is required by section 348 of the Local Government Act 1993 (NSW) to advertise a position within the organisation structure of the Council, prior to advertising the position externally, the Council may consider advertising the position internally if such an approach enables suitably qualified persons to apply for the position. - (ii) Where an internal applicant has applied for a new or vacant position and their application is unsuccessful, the employee may: - request in writing the reason(s) as to why they were not appointed, and upon such request, the employer shall provide the reason(s) in writing; and - (b) request a review of their individual education and training needs.

-34. TERM CONTRACTS
+35. TERM CONTRACTS

-- (i) The employer may only employ a person on a term contract of employment in the following situations: - (a) for the life of a specific task or project that has a definable work activity, or - (b) to perform the duties associated with an externally funded position where the length of the employment depends on the length of the funding, or
+- (i) The employer may only employ a person on a term contract of employment in the following situations: - (a) for the life of a specific task or project that has a definable work activity, or - (b) to perform the duties associated with an externally funded position where the length of the employment depends on the length of the funding, or - (c) to perform the duties associated with a vacant position until the vacant position is filled on a permanent basis, provided that the duration is no longer than is reasonably necessary to undertake recruitment for the vacant position, or - (d) to temporarily replace an employee who is on approved leave, secondment, workers compensation, acting in a different position or working reduced hours under a flexible work and leave arrangement, or - (e) to undertake training and work as part of an apprenticeship, traineeship or student work experience program in conjunction with an education institution, or - (f) to trial a new work area, provided that the duration is no longer than is reasonably necessary to trial the new work area, or - (g) to perform the duties associated with a vacant position during the intervening period between when the employer has made a definite decision to introduce major changes in production, program, organisation structure or technology that are likely to have significant effects on the employment in the vacant position and the date that the changes are implemented; or

-- (c) to perform the duties associated with a vacant position until the vacant position is filled on a permanent basis, provided that the duration is no longer than is reasonably necessary to undertake recruitment for the vacant position, or - (d) to temporarily replace an employee who is on approved leave, secondment, workers compensation, acting in a different position or working reduced hours under a flexible work and leave arrangement, or - to undertake training and work as part of an apprenticeship, traineeship or student work experience program in conjunction with an education institution, or - (f) to trial a new work area, provided that the duration is no longer than is reasonably necessary to trial the new work area, or - (g) to perform the duties associated with a vacant position during the intervening period between when the employer has made a definite decision to introduce major changes in production, program, organisation structure or technology that are likely to have significant effects on the employment in the vacant position and the date that the changes are implemented; or - (h) to accommodate time limitations imposed by law or sought by the employee (e.g. visa restrictions); or - (i) to perform seasonal work (also see subclause 21E(xi) of this Award). - (ii) Notwithstanding the above, all term contracts of employment entered into prior to 1 November 2010 may continue until the expiry of their fixed or maximum term.
+- (h) to accommodate time limitations imposed by law or sought by the employee (e.g. visa restrictions); or - (i) to perform seasonal work (also see subclause 21E(xi) of this Award). - (ii) As of the first full pay period on or after 1 July 2020, employers shall identify in the letter of offer / contract of employment offered to a prospective employee, and the position description (where appropriate), the relevant situation identified in subclause (i) above that gives rise to employment pursuant to a fixed or maximum term contract.

-35. GRIEVANCE AND DISPUTE PROCEDURES
+36. GRIEVANCE AND DISPUTE PROCEDURES